bodobacs/oscillo/README.md

 2020.04.27.
 Bought a real oscilloscope, because this arduino chip is not fast enough. ;) Wasted too much time and energy.
+I will use the libs started here.

 2019.03.03.
 Do not bother for now.
 I frequently edit this project, not sure about success.